-The Company's dividend policy was to distribute up to 50% of surplus cash flow as a dividend for both years.
+The Company's normal dividend policy was to distribute up to 50% of surplus cash flow as a dividend for both years.
+In the year after consideration by the Directors a dividend of £50m was declared, approved and paid.

 2.5 Borrowings and Facilities